awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

         return agg_metrics[self.metric_type]
 ```

-Implement the Optuna tuning process.
+We can now invoke the Optuna tuning process.

 ```python